wvchallenges/se-challenge-expenses/README.markdown

+# Note to Reviewer

+Implementation details and instructions are appended at the very end of this readme file.

 # Wave Software Development Challenge
 Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.